Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 _Diplomacy_ is a trademark of Avalon Hill. _5D Chess With Multiverse Time Travel_ is a trademark of Thunkspace, LLC. _5D Diplomacy With Multiverse Time Travel_ and its creators are not affiliated with either _Diplomacy_ or _5D Chess With Multiverse Time Travel_.

+## Contibuting

+If you find a bug, please raise an [issue](https://github.com/Oliveriver/5d-diplomacy-with-multiverse-time-travel/issues).

+If you have design questions or suggestions, please don't use the issue board and instead use the [5D Diplomacy Discord server](https://discord.gg/g7TvjPfkVu).

+Code contributions from others are welcome, although the creators retain the right to refuse feature changes.
+Feel free to fork this repo and modify the code there if you wish to experiment with more radical changes to the rules or UI.

 ## Installation

 The two components - found in the `server` and `client` directories - may be run together or independently.
 The client always requires a server instance (local or remote) for the game to function beyond the welcome and setup screens.